 The process system is the backbone of an AutoMod model, providing the general-purpose simulation features required to model real-world problems.
 While material movement is important, it is not critical in manufacturing.
-No value is added to a product while it is being moved around a manufacturing facility.
-Valueadded operations are performed by machines, processes, and workers in the facility.
+No value is added to product while it is begin moved around a manufacturing facility.
+Value-added operations are performed by machines, processes, and humans that exist in the facility.
 The AutoMod process system is where the value-added operations and control logic are defined.

-The AutoMod process system includes a simulation language based on action statements.
+AutoMod's process system includes a simulation language based on action statements.
 Action statements combine the power of a structured language with the ease of use of English-like, manufacturing-oriented syntax.
 AutoMod models are not limited in any way, so model logic can be of any size and complexity.
-The power and flexibility of the AutoMod language makes it easy to model almost any real-world situation.
-Figure 2 is an example of a process procedure:
+The power and flexibility of the AutoMod language makes is easy to model almost any real-world situation.
+Figure 2 is an example of a process procedure.